Mischief134/AndroidApp/readme.md

-My node.js server works seperately if i type into my browser.
+My node.js server works separately if i type into my browser.

-I have followed tutorials on youtube since this my first time using Node.js and Android Devlopment.
+I have followed tutorials on youtube since this my first time using Node.js and Android Development.